DIY Pet Casket: Build a Heartfelt Memorial for Under $20

 Grief Support Resources

-Making a DIY pet casket can stir up heavy emotions, especially if kids are involved, so consider frugal living tips for families to cope together.
+Making a handmade pet casket can stir up heavy emotions, especially if kids are involved, so consider frugal living tips for families to cope together.
 Helpful resources:

 • Online Communities: Reddit’s r/PetLoss is great for sharing stories.